Socialsuite

 • Tone: Professional, data-driven

-The homepage needed to quickly route two different audiences to relevant content.
-Industry-specific pages had to speak directly to sector needs (like metals and mining companies navigating ESG compliance).
-These wireframes became the alignment tool — getting stakeholder buy-in on structure before committing to pixels.
+I wireframed the core templates with the Socialsuite team to map user flows and content hierarchy, solving the structural problems before layering on brand.
+The homepage had to route two audiences to relevant content fast; industry pages had to speak directly to sector needs.
+The wireframes became the alignment tool for stakeholder buy-in before committing to pixels.

 Socialsuite homepage wireframe showing content hierarchy and user pathways